-How to Deal with Marital Finances After Death and Divorce
+How to Deal With Marital Finances After Death and Divorce

 The Importance of Recordkeeping Now

-Accurate and organized recordkeeping is one of the most important exercises you can your spouse can do to be prepared not just in the event of a death or divorce, but for your financial life together.
+Accurate and organized recordkeeping is one of the most important exercises you and your spouse can do to be prepared not just in the event of a death or divorce, but for your financial life together.
 Hopefully, when you got married, you sat down to discuss your separate (and now joint) financial situations and went through the newlywed financial checklist.
-Hopefully, you disclosed your assets and liabilities, calculated your joint net worth, determined your financial goals, and developed a joint budget to help you get there.
+Ideally, you disclosed your assets and liabilities, calculated your joint net worth, determined your financial goals, and developed a joint budget to help you get there.

 If you didn't, do it now.
 Going through this checklist, even long after the honeymoon phase, will ensure that both of you have a handle on your joint financial situation, which is particularly important in the event of a death or divorce.

 Once you've gone through that exercise, it's time to start keeping records of all the important documents.
 This includes keeping a handle on your bills, balances owed, investments, bank statements, and tax returns.
-But it also means having a copy of any life insurance policies and other important financial assets all in one place including estate plans and wills.
+It also means having a copy of any life insurance policies and other important financial assets all in one place including estate plans and wills.
 All of these documents should be kept together along with names and numbers of important contacts like your financial advisor, insurance agent, and even employer-sponsored retirement plan administrators.

 These documents should be considered your financial life folder, and whether it's electronic or in paper form, it should be kept in a secure place and updated annually because, in the event of divorce or death, the last thing you will want to do is be scrambling to find all of these important documents.